Text Size

 Romans 5:1-11

-Being therefore justified by faith, we have peace with God through our Lord Jesus Christ; through whom we also have our access by faith into this grace in which we stand.
-We rejoice in hope of the glory of God.
-Not only this, but we also rejoice in our sufferings, knowing that suffering produces perseverance;
+Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we stand.
+And we rejoice in the hope of the glory of God.
+Not only that, but we also rejoice in our sufferings, because we know that suffering produces perseverance;

 Peace with God